 i |

-Pelotero – A documentary about baseball prospects in the Dominican Republic.
+A documentary about baseball prospects in the Dominican Republic.
 There is a small reference to Felipe Alou & his brother playing on the Giants in the 1960’s. *Update in 2022* This is my #1 suggested film with my movie guide.
 I showed this documentary for at least 6 different years and students loved it!
+You can now also get the Pelotero Guide in my website store.

-The Perfect Game – This PG rated baseball movie is based on the true story of a group of boys from Mexico, who are the first non-U.S. team to win the little league world series.
-(I bough this movie to use, but found out I only had the English version, so I just used it one time).
+This PG rated baseball movie is based on the true story of a group of boys from Mexico, who are the first non-U.S. team to win the little league world series.
+(I bought this movie to use, but found out I only had the English version, so I just used it one time).

 After reading chapters 1 and 2, and discussing questions from the teacher’s guide, we completed this activity about schools around the world.